pprathi2018/WorkoutTrackerALPP/README.md

 * Passport middleware is used to authenticate a user login, BCrypt is used to enrypt and decrypt a user's password when stored and retrieved from database

 ### Next Steps
-* Configure the web server hosted on AWS for SSL certificate, and enable HTTPS to encrypt information and secure connections.
+* Configure the web server hosted on AWS for SSL certificate, and enable HTTPS to encrypt information and secure connections
 * Build upon what the application can do and create a stronger UI
-* Implement the ability to create custome exercises, view personal records, and select exercises while recording workouts.
+* Implement the ability to create custom exercises, view personal records, and select exercises while recording workouts
 * Implement a calendar and routines function so user's can plan their workouts
 * Setup data analysis to display information about user's workouts and goals